rahulshc/wTools/doc/version.eng/tuturial/RoutineFromPreAndBody.md

 - each of the routines provides only one functionality;
 - in the routine `pre`, a map of options is being prepared, in particular, the routine `pre` checks for extra and unnecessary options;
 - the routine `pre` can be reused in similar routines;
-- it is possible to create new routines based on the `body` routine by changing the default options;
+- it is possible to create new routines based on the routine `body` by changing default options;
-- the behavior of the `body` routine can depend heavily on the map of options prepared by routine `pre`.
+- the behavior of the routine `body` can depend heavily on the map of options prepared by routine `pre`.

 ### Create a routine using `routineFromPreAndBody`